 Recipes.
 I am a big breakfast person.

 Hi, Nikki!
 Great!
-I am also a morning person, and I do love putting so much effort into preparing breakfast.
+I have become a morning person, and I do love putting so much effort into preparing breakfast.
 And I guess my son is also loving it!
-He really is my son hahah :D !
 Share a photo of your breakfast preparation, and let’s see that delicious meal.

 I loved reading all of this.
 Our family always called it “menemen”, rather than your “menemem.”
 I’ve never seen it that way before.
 Where in Turkey did your recipe come from?